d-rh/guest/README.md

 - Authentication stuff
   - I would like the system to tell me when my registration was successful
+	- This is the next step!
   - I would like the system to tell me when my registration is not successful
+	- This is handled with validateRegistration

 BUGFIXES PLZ
   - i can register with the same account twice